conmaol/maglocunus/d/data.md

 > Kate was born in Dunfermline on the second of November 1992.

-This data can be represented as a graph, consisting of entities and connections:
+This data can be represented as a graph, consisting of entities and relationships:

 ```mermaid
 flowchart TD